-If an amended pleading increases the amount in dispute, all filing fees, [hearing session deposits,] surcharges and process fees required by the Code will be recalculated based on the new amount in dispute.
+If an amended pleading increases the amount in dispute, all filing fees, surcharges and process fees required by the Code will be recalculated based on the new amount in dispute.

 12312.
 Multiple Claimants

 (a) One or more parties may join multiple claims together if the claims contain common questions of law or fact and: